moby/moby/docs/man/docker-exec.1.md

 % Docker Community
 % SEPT 2014
 # NAME
-docker-exec - Run a command in an active container
+docker-exec - Run a command in a running container

 # SYNOPSIS
 **docker exec**